RishankDudhat05/VOYAGR/non-functional-requirements.md

 **Description:**
 Since *Voyagr AI* uses artificial intelligence to analyze user preferences and generate personalized travel itineraries, it must handle personal data responsibly and ethically.

+**Acceptance Criteria:**
+- The system shall obtain explicit user consent before collecting or analyzing personal data (e.g., location, preferences, travel history).
+- All user data used for AI model training shall be anonymized and securely stored.
+- Users shall be able to view, download, and delete their personal data upon request.
+- The recommendation engine shall provide transparent reasoning or “**Why this suggestion?**” explanations for generated itineraries.
+- Regular audits shall be conducted to detect and mitigate algorithmic bias in AI-driven travel recommendations.
+- The system shall comply with relevant AI ethics and privacy regulations (e.g., GDPR, ISO/IEC 27018).

+---